-This successful new addition to the IGA training portfolio is the culmination of a two-year course including the Foundation Course in Group Analysis.
-The course offers an advanced introduction to the Group Analytic approach to general group work as it is currently practiced in social, health care and educational settings.
-It is aimed towards the development of the theoretical knowledge, skills and techniques necessary to successfully facilitate a wide range of group work approaches.
+The IGA Diploma in Groupwork Practice is a further one-year course building upon the Foundation Course in Group Analysis.
+This course offers an advanced introduction to the Group Analytic approach to general group work as it is currently practised in social, health care and educational settings.
+It is aimed towards the development and application of the theoretical knowledge, skills and techniques necessary to successfully facilitate a wide range of group work approaches.

 On successful completion of this course a student will be expected to be able to: